MichaelPKennedy/StockTradingAdvisor/README.md

 - **Paper Trading**: Practice trading with virtual money (no real money involved)
 - **Guest Mode**: Try the platform without creating an account
 - **Portfolio Management**: Track your virtual stocks and performance
-- **Real-time Stock Data**: 15-minute delayed quotes from Alpha Vantage API
+- **Stock Data**: Real-time quotes and unlimited historical data from Yahoo Finance (no API key required!)
 - **Account Creation**: Save your portfolio by creating an account when ready

 ## Tech Stack